epfl-mobots/tdm-python/doc/repl.md

 >>>
 ```

-Get the Thymio temperature and converted it from degree Celsius to Kelvin.
+Get the Thymio temperature and convert it from tenths of degree Celsius to Kelvin.
 Notice we've waited a little too long between the two commands: the temperature has changed, or maybe the sensor measurement is corrupted by noise.
 ```
 >>> temperature
 281
->>> temp_K = temperature + 273.15
+>>> temp_K = temperature / 10 + 273.15
 >>> temp_K
-556.15
+301.65
 >>>
 ```